 If you are not currently receiving one of the incomes detailed above, but you meet all of the other eligibility criteria, you may be eligible for a Discretionary Test and Trace Support Payment.

-For a claim to be considered, we must receive the claim and supporting evidence within 14 days of the applicant's self-isolation period ending.
+For a claim to be considered, we must receive the claim and supporting evidence within 28 days from the start of the applicant’s period of self-isolation.
 We will be unable to accept any claims received after this point.

 Eligible individuals who are told to self-isolate more than once, may make a claim for a further self-isolation period as long as the individual meets the eligibility criteria for each individual claim and the periods of self-isolation do not overlap.

 The government has set out that the following supporting evidence (electronic evidence such as scanned images, photo images, screenshots) must be supplied with the application for the Test and Trace Support Payment:

 - A notification from NHS Test and Trace asking that you self-isolate (this will include your unique 8-digit NHS Test and Trace Account ID number)

 - Recent proof of receipt of one of the qualifying benefits (if applicable)

 - A recent itemised bank statement (which shows the full name on the account, the full account number and sort code)

 - Recent proof of employment (most recent payslip), or, if you are self-employed, evidence of self-assessment returns, trading income and proof that your business delivers services which cannot be undertaken without social contact.

 - Evidence of the financial hardship that will be faced (if applying for the Discretionary Scheme)